Beyond halo mass: quenching galaxy mass assembly at the edge of filaments: Datasets and methods

 \paragraph*{Galaxies} Galaxies are identified using the {\sc AdaptaHOP} structure finder \citep{aubert04,tweedetal09} applied to the distribution of star particles.
 Consistent with previous works of the simulation, structures are selected using a local threshold of 178 times the average matter density, with the local density of individual particles calculated using the 20 nearest neighbours.
 Only structures that have more than 50 particles are considered.
 Galaxy masses ($M_{\rm st}$) are defined as the sum of all stellar particles in the galaxies, and star formation rates (SFR) are computed by summing the stellar particle masses formed over the last 100 Myrs.

 \paragraph*{Haloes} Similarly to galaxies, haloes are identified using the {\sc AdaptaHOP} algorithm.
 The centre of the halo is temporarily defined as the densest particle in the halo, where the density is computed from the 20 nearest neighbours.
 In a subsequent step, a sphere of the size of the virial radius is drawn around it and a shrinking sphere method \citep{power03} is used to recursively find the centre of the halo.
 In each iteration, the radius of the halo is reduced by 10 per cent.
 The search is stopped when a sphere three times larger than our spatial resolution is reached, and the final centre is the densest particle in that sphere.
 In the final catalogue, we only consider structures with more than 100 particles and with more than 80 times the average density of the box.
 The mass of the halo ($M_{\rm h}$) is defined as the sum of the masses of the member dark matter particles.
 We tested that our conclusions are unchanged when the virial mass is adopted instead.
 Notice that {\sc AdaptaHOP} identifies a hierarchy of haloes and subhaloes by using information on the local density and the connectivity between the particles.
 Subhaloes satisfying the criteria set above are also included in our sample.
 Galaxies are then positionally matched to their dark matter haloes.
 Those matched to haloes of level$=1$ are central galaxies, and only these central galaxies are kept in our final sample.
+We carefully checked ``splasback galaxies", namely those galaxies which passed by another more massive galaxy but are not bound yet to this new host.
+They do not dominate the trends that we are measuring.
+To do so, we performed the same measurements as presented below, but removing splasback galaxies from the sample based on the criterion proposed in \cite{tinkeretal2017}: galaxies with projected separation $R < 2.5\times R_{\rm vir}$ of a larger group and a velocity dispersion $\Delta_{\rm v}<1000 $~km/s with respect to the central galaxy of the larger group.
+This criterion removes only 0.4\% of those classified as centrals by AdaptaHop, and the results with and without splashback galaxies are almost identical.
+Therefore, we do not consider splashback galaxies separately and remove satellites only for our analysis for simplicity.

 \paragraph*{Gas properties within the halo} In order to interpret the measured environmental trend, we also extract gas properties within the virial radius of the dark matter haloes.
 For simplicity, gas leaf cells are turned into particles.
 Gas particle velocities are corrected for the halo peculiar velocity.
 In order to investigate gas and angular momentum transfer from the outer part to the inner part of the haloes (i.e., corresponding to the scale of their hosted galaxies), the density and the dimensionless spin parameter of the gas component is then computed in spherical shells \citep[as done e.g. in][]{danovichetal15} of thickness 0.1$\times R_{\rm h,vir}$ around the halo center following the definition \citep{bullock01}: